 All fire operations and activities reflect AAF’s commitment to employee safety.
 This commitment is underlined by the department’s health and safety management system, established per industry and government standards.

 In late 2008, use of this system by the Heartland Region earned staff a Certificate of Recognition.
-The Heartland Region includes:
+The Heartland Region includes the:

 - Foothills Area